 If you have student loans, you’ve maybe heard about the option to refinance them.
 Those who have never done this, or don’t have much experience as borrowers, might not have a thorough understanding of what refinancing is and why it makes sense.

 Refinancing is getting a new loan to replace one already in your name.
 You generally want to refinance your student loans if you believe there’s an offer out there that will save you money.
-Even if you’re currently comfortable with your ability to repay your current loan obligations, refinancing can potentially put you on even better financial footing.
+Even if you’re currently comfortable with your ability to repay your current loan obligation, refinancing can potentially put you on even better financial footing.
+Tools like the ones offered by Purefy allow you to visualize competitive interest rates and compare the best companies for student refinancing, helping you achieve your ideal financial situation.

 Here’s how to know when you should refinance your student loans.